saifalomari99/FPGA_Projects/README.md

 The SystemVerilog Projects and files in this repository are based on the excellent text by Pong Chu FPGA Prototyping by SystemVerilog Examples (Xilinx MicroBlaze MCS SoC Edition).

+The projects in this Repository were implemented on the ”Nexys A7-100T” FPGA trainer board by DIGILENT (previously known as the Nexys 4 DDR).